Education, Experience, Scholarship

 I have provided clinical supervision to practicum students and interns, and provide consultations to established professionals.

-Different levels of teaching (undergraduate, master’s, doctoral, post-graduate) on topics of clinical psychology, clinical supervision, ethics, research methodology, and psychoanalytic theory.
+Different levels of teaching (undergraduate, master’s, doctoral, post-graduate) on topics of clinical psychology, clinical supervision, ethics, research methodology, and clinical theory.

 I worked as a prison psychologist at the Monroe Correctional Complex (Monroe, WA) where I held several clinical and forensic responsibilities.